dock108/dotai/apps/playlist-web/legacy-mvp/DEPRECATED.md

 **Instead**:
 - Use the active implementation in `../src/`
 - Reference `../README.md` for current architecture
-- Check `docs/highlight-phase-notes.md` for refactoring plans
+- See `docs/archive/highlight-phase-notes.md` for historical refactoring notes

 ## Migration Notes